fredgibbs/fredgibbs.github.io/courses/etc/atom-and-github.md

 - Click the `Git` link/label (NOT GITHUB) in the lower right of your Atom window.

 - Double-click your file from the `Unchanged Changes` tab.
 You see it moves to the `Staged Changes` pane.
+You can also click the `Stage all` link.

 - In the text box that has a grayed out `Commit message`, enter a description of your changes (like `create file`).